paultopia/conlaw_casebook/spring-2022-iteration/17a-federalism-summary.md

 That opinion suggested that the individual mandate wasn’t a “proper” way of carrying out Congress’s power over commerce because it’s not “narrow in scope,” but instead would be “a substantial expansion of federal authority” into an area traditionally left to the states.
 The key idea is that a law is not proper when it “undermine[s] the structure of government established by the Constitution,” by trampling too far on state policy territory.
 We’ll have to see if this goes anywhere in future cases.

-\newpage

-# Commerce Clause
+## Commerce Clause

 The very short version: Congress's power to regulate interstate commerce became, in the latter 2/3 of the 20th century, the foundation for a truly staggering amount of federal regulation.
 Far more of our economic life is under the authority of the federal government than the Framers (with the possible exception of Alexander Hamilton) could have ever imagined.
 Moreover, the federal government has use the commerce clause to reach a substantial amount of what some people might call non-economic activity as well as purely intra-state activity too.

 In recent decades there have been substantial challenges to this broad power, some of which have been successful.
-Accordingly, it's all the more important to learn the history, because it might be that the Supreme Court will further roll back the commerce power.
-If it does so, lawyers involved in Commerce Clause litigation will need to understand the variety of possible positions on the extent of the power that have been taken in the past, so that they may advocate for their clients in selecting among them.
+Accordingly, useful to have some familiarity with the history, because it might be that the Supreme Court will further roll back the commerce power.
+For that reason, many constitutional law classes read a bunch of obsolete commerce clause cases, on the theory that lawyers involved in Commerce Clause litigation will need to understand the variety of possible positions on the extent of the power that have been taken in the past, so that they may advocate for their clients in selecting among them.
+For the sake of time, we're not doing that here, but I'll provide a brief summary below.

-## Historical Periods
+### Historical Periods

 There are several distinct periods of commerce clause doctrine: